Advanced Roadside Impaired Driving Enforcement (ARIDE)

 Officers successfully completing this seminar will receive Review Training Credit as follows: Curriculum Area VI: Patrol Procedures, 10 hours.

 There is no tuition for this course.
-Professional, business attire required. **A LAPTOP IS REQUIRED TO ACCESS THE COURSE MATERIALS.
-NONE WILL BE PROVIDED, PLEASE BRING YOUR OWN.**
+The uniform dress code for POSTC In-Service Training (POSTC General Notice 90-03) will be in effect. **A LAPTOP IS REQUIRED TO ACCESS THE COURSE MATERIALS.
+NONE WILL BE PROVIDED, BRING YOUR OWN**

 DISCLAIMER: The Police Officer Standards and Training Council (POST-C) makes every effort, within its ability and resources, to provide the highest quality, most relevant in-service training programs available at minimum cost to all Connecticut police officers and agencies.
 However, POST-C does not provide legal advice, and does not endorse the accuracy or completeness of specific in-service training programs provided by each of its many contractors and training providers.
 The materials and opinions of individual providers offered during the course of in-service training are those of the instructor alone, and do not necessarily represent the position of the Police Officer Standards and Training Council, the Department of Emergency Services and Public Protection, or the State of Connecticut.
 Given the multitude of disparate factual scenarios with which law enforcement personnel are presented in the discharge of their official duties, students and sponsoring agencies are strongly advised and encouraged to seek the advice and counsel of their own legal advisors before implementing concepts or adopting specific measures discussed or recommended during in-service training sessions.